eac-ufsm/beamforming-tools/README.md

 - [Acoustic-Beamforming-Methods](https://github.com/HauLiang/Acoustic-Beamforming-Methods): provides a series of beamforming algorithms as demos.

+- [Acoustic-Beamforming-Advanced](https://github.com/HauLiang/Acoustic-Beamforming-Advanced): from the same author of [Acoustic-Beamforming-Methods](https://github.com/HauLiang/Acoustic-Beamforming-Methods), here is a MATLAB code used as the baseline of the work publish as "Learning an Interpretable End-to-End Network for Real-Time Acoustic Beamforming".

 - [Beamforming-Simulations](https://github.com/Anwar-M/Beamforming-Simulations): offers basic beamforming simulations for various circumstances and contains various examples and experiments concerning beamforming.

 - [Acoustic-Beamforming](https://github.com/Anwar-M/Acoustic-Beamforming): provides various beamforming, allowing for convection, different types of steering vectors, and more.